Amruta-5453366/my-first-repo/README.md

 # my-first-repo
-This is Simple repository created for learning GitHub.
+This is Smple repository created for learning GitHub.
+**My Name is Amruta and I an learning Git!**